deckhouse/deckhouse/docs/site/_includes/getting_started/global/STEP_CLUSTER_ACCESS.md

 Domain template is '%s.1.2.3.4.sslip.io'.
 ```

+{% alert %}
-> Regenerating certificates after changing the DNS name template can take up to 5 minutes.
+Regenerating certificates after changing the DNS name template can take up to 5 minutes.
+{% endalert %}

 {% offtopic title="Other options..." %}
 Instead of using *sslip.io*, you can use other options.